-Enamel artist Larisa Novikova
+Russian Enamel artist Larisa Novikova

 Russian enamel artist Larisa Novikova was born in 1959 in Moscow.
 She graduated from Stroganov Moscow State University of Arts and Industry.
 The famous school, founded in 1825 by Baron Sergey Stroganov specializes on the applied and decorative art.
-Since 1990, Larisa worked at the Experimental creative and production complex “Vorontsovo” of the Union of Russian Artists, was engaged in miniature on enamel.
+Since 1990, Larisa worked at the Experimental creative and production complex “Vorontsovo” of the Union of Russian Artists, and was engaged in miniature on enamel.
 Larisa Novikova became the member of the Moscow Union of Artists in 1999.
-She is a participant of the international symposiums in Hungary, Rostov Veliky, Mineralnye Vody.
+In addition, she is a participant of the international symposiums in Hungary, Rostov Veliky, and Mineralnye Vody.
 Her art works are in private collections in the country and abroad.

 Enameling is thought to be of western Asiatic origin and has more than two thousand years.
 The oldest known products using enamel are metal objects of soldered plates of blue glass, manufactured between 1425 and 1300 years.
 BC. e., that were found at Mycenae (Greece).
 Greeks systematically fused enamel on gold jewelry.
 A significant contribution to technology made Iran (Persia), India and China.
 The Egyptians, Greeks, and Romans made extensive use of it in jewellery.
 In the Middle Ages in both Byzantium and western Europe—different enameling techniques (including cloisonne) were much used for the decoration of various types of ecclesiastical art, including book covers, reliquaries, and crucifixes.